stormpath/stormpath-sdk-react/docs/api.md

 #### authenticated (bool)

-If you want to know if there's an authenticated account, then include the `authenticated` context.
+If you want to know if the user is authenticated or not, include the `authenticated context.

 ```javascript
 class AuthenticatedExample extends React.Component {